Arjuyx-gif/TrackMySpend/README.md

 # TrackMySpend
-This is a simple Finance Management App made with Flutter.
-The app helps to track daily expenses, manage budgets, and see spending in different categories.

-I built this project while learning Flutter, and it covers:

--Adding and viewing expenses

--Categorizing spending

--Simple charts and clean UI

-This is my beginner project to practice Flutter and improve my app development skills.
+This project is a beginner-friendly Finance Management App UI designed using Flutter, crafted to help users visualize and track their financial activities through a clean, modern interface.
+With intuitive expense entry, budget categorization, and interactive chart displays, the app aims to provide a seamless and visually engaging way for users to manage their spending and understand their financial habits—all while serving as a foundational learning exercise in Flutter UI design.